The Super Bowl Waste

 It is a unique showcase of American popular culture.

 In addition, this pre-eminence has given the event a glow that makes players, coaches, and performers mega-stars.
-Advertisers, agencies, and organizers feel more self-important that the event actually deserves.
+Advertisers, agencies, and organizers feel more self-important than the event actually deserves.
+The spend a ton on Super Bowl commercials.

 Just think of it, this single event accounts for almost $9 billion of spending.